 Maximise energy and water efficiency by running your dishwasher full.
 If necessary buy a little more of whatever cutlery/dishes you run out of fastest, so that running out no longer forces you to run a load prematurely!

 Cost of Washing Clothes

-See how we've reduced the cost and CO2 emissions of washing with our new machine.
+See how we have reduced the cost and CO2 emissions of washing with our new machine.
 As of February 2010 we do maybe 25% or a little less of the washing on cold (the mains water temperature is low enough right now to have even low-temperature detergents such as small & mighty struggle with significantly-soiled clothes).
 But we do the clear majority on 30°C, some tough stuff on 40°C. Once per week we do a towels and machine 'maintenance' wash on 60°C. Almost all the non-cold washes are done on delay to finish at breakfast time which is convenient and causes less CO2 emissions from the grid than drawing the power later in the day.
 May annoy very light sleepers though!
 Compared to our previous machine and regime we may be saving half a unit (and ~0.25kgCO2 emissions) every day on average.

 In our (old) washing machine as of 2009-03-08: washing tablet <10p, electricity >10p (cold fill for a 40°C wash with 0.74kWh and inlet temperature between 10°C and 20°C), water consumption 63l specified in manual thus ~10p as metered by Thames Water.

 For maximum energy and water efficiency make sure that you run the machine full.
 Just like with a dishwasher, if necessary buy a little more of whatever you run out of fastest so that running out no longer forces you to run a load prematurely!